0x20/hackerspace-blueprint/3-meetings.md

 | TOTAL    |   **32**                    | 18   |

 However, extreme ideas will not be able to "win".
 With extreme ideas, the outcome of this model will be the same as with a +50% majority.

-## Individual

-* Every individual has their own responsibilities as a member of the group, and thus requires their own decision model.
-* An individual is free to choose their own decision model, but keep in mind that you are part of a group.